UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 In addition to disclosing financial results that are determined in accordance with generally accepted accounting principles in the U.S. (“GAAP”), the Company also discloses certain non-GAAP financial information, including:

-The reconciliation of operating income to adjusted operating income is presented in the following table:
+The reconciliation of operating income (loss) to adjusted operating income is presented in the following table:

 Restructuring, integration and other expenses